Project

 With this PR, i can at least run make with asan enabled on both macos & linux with clang.
 GCC still doesn't work and i haven't tried actually running the test suite yet!

-Updated by HParker (Adam Hess) 6 months ago
+Updated by HParker (Adam Hess) about 1 year ago

 I think I see my efforts here as complementary to yours, rather than duplicative